Beyond Leakage and Complexity: Towards Realistic and Efficient Information Cascade Prediction: Cascade Dataset

 \header{\textbf{New Splitting Strategy.}} We advocate partitioning the dataset in chronological order to completely prevent temporal leakage and maintain consistency with the original goal of predicting future popularity growth.
 Specifically, we divide the dataset into four temporally consecutive and equal-sized segments: the first segment serves as input for the training set, with the second segment as the target for incremental popularity prediction; the second segment is used as input for the validation set, targeting the third segment; and the third segment is used as input for the test set, targeting the fourth segment.
-This time-ordered partitioning effectively mitigates the potential information leakage in cascade-based splitting via strictly isolating past and future information, aligning with the true objective of predicting future popularity growth.
+Consequently, the train/validation/test splits are temporally disjoint and evenly sized (1:1:1 in duration).
+Due to space constraints, \cref{fig:toy_dataset} visually merges the validation and test sets, though they remain distinct in practice.
+This time-ordered split strictly and globally isolates past observations from future targets, thereby avoiding the information leakage inherent in prior cascade-based splits.
+Furthermore, it supports the evaluation of inductive cascades—such as cascade $c_1$—that never appear during training, enabling a more realistic assessment of model generalization.

 The experimental results under the corrected time-ordered partitioning are shown in \cref{tab:tem-order-toy}.
 They indicate that classical cascade popularity prediction methods no longer exhibit significant performance advantages in either scenario.
 Notably, strong baselines such as CasFlow and CasDo perform worse than the simple MLP baseline.
-This suggests that previous approaches have long been constrained by the flawed, leakage-prone cascade-based dataset partitioning.
-Consequently, model designs have inevitably incorporated complex modules that exploit dataset-specific shortcuts, rather than developing lightweight, genuinely effective solutions for the actual task of future popularity prediction.
+This suggests that previous approaches have long been constrained by the flawed, leakage-prone cascade-based splitting strategy.
+In contrast, our proposed CasTemp in \cref{method} achieves consistently competitive results—comparable to or better than all other methods—demonstrating its robustness under realistic evaluation conditions.
+To further investigate this discrepancy, we analyze the training and test losses of these models.
+As shown in \cref{fig:train_test_loss}, CasFlow and CasDo exhibit low training losses but significantly higher test losses, indicating severe overfitting to train sets.
+In contrast, CTCP and CasTemp maintain low training loss with a modest increase on the test set, suggesting better generalization.
+This pattern reveals that the complex architectures of CasFlow and CasDo have likely learned dataset-specific shortcuts enabled by temporal leakage in conventional splits, rather than capturing genuine dynamics of future popularity growth.